azoomzi/CTFwriteups/CTF1_SecretDoor.md

 im.save(d_img)
 ```

-Then, this part made me think that this code will take a "secret message: that the user typed in.
+Then, this part made me think that this code will take a "secret message" that the user typed in.

 ```
 msg = map(lambda x: ord(x) ^ len(d_img), msg[::-1])